mvpjava/JavaFX_SwitchingScenesTutorial/README.md

 Simply put, after this tutorial you'll be switching Scenes like a boss!

-View the YouTube Tutorial https://youtu.be/RifjriAxbw8
+View the YouTube Tutorial https://youtu.be/RifjriAxbw8  - JavaFX - Switching Scenes Like A Boss!
+(Part 1)

+View the YouTube Tutorial https://youtu.be/liBlofRb824  - JavaFX - Switching Scenes Like A Boss!
+(Part 2)

 ======================================================